 A unique opportunity to purchase a period home tastefully modernised and updated by the current owners.
 Dating back to the late 19th century many of the original features have been retained including the stone floors, vaulted and beamed ceilings.
 The residence has been re-configured downstairs to offer two elegant and spacious reception rooms, and a useful utility room adjacent to the kitchen.
 Another real feature is the downstairs shower room.
 Upstairs there are three double bedrooms and a family bathroom.
 Outside the grounds are idyllic and measure approximately three quarters of an acre.
+A recent addition is the fashionable detached garden room, perfect for use as a study, office or gym.
 There is a substantial double garage and attached workshop.
 EPC-E

 Rowlands Castle is a much-requested village sat on the western side of the Hampshire/West Sussex border and on the fringe of the South Downs National Park.
 There are plenty of opportunities for rural pursuits nearby with a golf course within easy walking distance and Stansted Estate within a kilometre of the house.
 The village train station offers mainline services from Waterloo to Portsmouth Harbour and sits in an elevated position just to the north of the shopping parade which includes a convenience store, hardware shop, doctors surgery, pharmacy and two pubs.
 Once a year, The Green in the centre of the village plays host to a renowned Summer Fair.
 Within a few miles of the property access to London is available via the A3(M).
 Portsmouth, Southampton and Brighton can be accessed via the A27 and M27, which is approximately 5 miles away.

 Step back in time as you sweep into the gravel driveway approach to this residence

 Downstairs Shower Room

 Detached Garden Room/Office